 Why it’s good:

-• Active development by Upstash (not a side project)
+- Active development by Upstash (not a side project) — 65 releases and counting

 The catch: The ContextCrush context poisoning vulnerability (patched February 2026) exposed an architectural risk — community-contributed docs in a centralized registry are a trust surface.
 The free tier was cut from ~6,000 to 1,000 requests/month in January 2026.
-And 129 open GitHub issues suggest connection reliability problems across platforms.
+And as a cloud-dependent MCP server, Context7 is exposed to the broader MCP supply chain crisis disclosed in April 2026.

 Best for: Developers who want the easiest setup and broadest library support, and are comfortable with the trade-offs of a centralized, cloud-dependent model.